makrai/notes/purkayashta2304-romanization.md

 ## Cross-Lingual Transfer to Low-Resource Languages

-* Parameter-efficient and modular finetuning methods (Pfeiffer+ 2023) such as
+* Parameter-efficient and modular finetuning methods (Pfeiffer+ 2023)
   * eg adapters (Houlsby+ 2019; Pfeiffer+ 2020b)
   * used for cross-lingual transfer
   * focus on low-resource languages and scenarios, including languages with scripts ‘unseen’ by the base mPLM (Pfeiffer+ 2021)
-  * Adapters are small lightweight components stitched into the base mPLM, and then trained for particular languages and tasks while keeping the parameters of the original mPLM frozen.
-This circumvents the
+  * Adapters are small light-weight components stitched into the base mPLM, and then trained for particular languages and tasks while keeping the parameters of the original mPLM frozen
-  * against catastrophic forgetting and interference (McCloskey and Cohen, 1989) within the mPLM, and
+  * circumvents catastrophic forgetting and interference (McCloskey and Cohen, 1989) within the mPLM
   * extending its reach also to unseen languages (Pfeiffer+ 2021; Ansell+ 2021)
-* For our main empirical analyses, we adopt a SOTA modular method for cross-lingual transfer: MAD-X (Pfeiffer+ 2020b).
-In short,
+* For our main empirical analyses, we adopt a SOTA modular method for cross-lingual transfer: MAD-X (Pfeiffer+ 2020b)
   * MAD-X is based on language adapters (LA), task adapters (TA), and invertible adapters (INV)
   * LAs are trained for specific languages relying on masked language modeling,